knative/docs/CONTRIBUTING.md

 channel](https://knative.slack.com/) to get input on your ideas or find areas to contribute before creating a PR.

-### Common Troubleshooting issues for PRs

-1. The CLA check fails even though you have signed the CLA.
-This may occur if you accept and commit suggestions in a pull request from another person's account, because the email address of that account doesn't match the address on record for the CLA.

-1. One or more tests are failing.
-If you do not see a specific error related to a change you made, and instead the errors are related to timeouts, try rerunning the test at a later time.
-There are running tasks that could result in timeouts or rate limiting if your test runs at the same time.

-1. Previews are not working - WIP (not sure what's causing this)

-1. Other Issues/Unsure - reach out in the #docs slack channel and someone will be happy to help out.

 ### Putting your docs in the right place

 There are currently two general types of Knative docs, either contributor